Oregon earns road win vs. Washington

 The final Washington push came with 5:22 left when Wilcox buried a jumper to bring the Huskies within 51-44, but the Ducks scored the next five points before cruising to victory down the stretch.

 The Ducks now own a half-game lead over Arizona and UCLA atop the Pac-12.
 Arizona visits Colorado on Thursday, while UCLA heads to California ...
 Loyd appeared to injure his left knee late in the contest and had to be helped to the bench ...
 Oregon beat Washington, 81-76, at home on Jan.
-26 ...
-Washington went a woeful 2-for-13 (15.4 percent) from three-point range.
+26 to sweep the season series for the first time since 1995 ...
+Washington went a woeful 2- for-13 (15.4 percent) from three-point range.